 Welcome to the U.S. Naval Academy Weather Team!

 The U.S. Naval Academy Weather Team (NAWT) was founded in 2016 and operates under the Oceanography Club (ECA).
-The NAWT is comprised of both midshipmen student forecasters and Oceanography Department faculty meteorologists.
+The NAWT is comprised of both midshipmen student forecasters and Ocean and Atmospheric Sciences Department faculty meteorologists.
 The NAWT provides an opportunity for interested midshipmen to participate in daily, operational weather forecasting under the supervision of the USNA Command Forecaster, Meteorologist Alexander R. Davies.
-Weather forecasting is a "mesoscale" project based learning activity that build upon the geophysical course work in the Oceanography Department through engaging, real-world applications.
+Weather forecasting is a "mesoscale" project based learning activity that build upon the geophysical course work in the Ocean and Atmospheric Sciences Department through engaging, real-world applications.
 The mission of the NAWT is to:

 - Provide midshipmen with an opportunity to apply the theoretical concepts taught in class to solve real-world problems.